Birmingham Scouts

 Scouts section team

-It is the role of the ADC(Scouts), County Scout Leaders and ACC(Scouts) as a team to support the Districts in the delivery of premium activities and programmes within the County and promote Scouting to the community.
+It is the role of the County Scouts Programme to support the Districts in the delivery of premium activities and programmes within the County and promote Scouting to the community.

 Our aim is to encourage participation in and provide a balance of activities